-The radiator cap is a very important part of the engine’s cooling system; yet it is often overlooked when, troubleshooting the system.
+The radiator cap is a very important part of the engine’s cooling system.
+But, it is often overlooked, when troubleshooting the system.

 So, when performing routine cooling system maintenance or repairs, always inspect the radiator cap and replace it if necessary.

 Common Failure Signs Include:

 - Leaking Coolant.

 - Radiator Hose Collapses.

 So, The Radiator Cap, Actually Does Several Things:

 - Seals the system, against the outside world (main seal function).

 - It will keep the system pressurized when needed, also raising the boiling point of the coolant.

 - Allows excess pressure and coolant expansion, to vent to the expansion reservoir (pressure seal function).